Recent faculty scholarship and related activity (selected)

 Emeritus Professor Ken Owens is the author of "Far From Zion: The Frayed Ties between California's Gold Rush Saints and LDS President Brigham Young," which appears in the current number of California History, the journal of the California Historical Society (Volume 89, Number 3, 2012).
 Since his retirement in May 2000, Owens' fly fishing excursions have taken him to Kodiak Island, Belize, and Yucatan among other destinations.
 He has also been developing skills as a classical pianist of an advanced age.
 Presently he is completing a biography of Aleksandr Baranov, the first chief manager of the Russian-American Company, due for publication in 2013.

-A film review essay by Mike Vann entitled "The Dark Side: French Men Becoming Monsters in Algeria" has appeared on H-France.
+A film review essay by Mike Vann titled "The Dark Side: French Men Becoming Monsters in Algeria" has appeared on H-France.

 Mitch Numark's essay "The 'Scottish' Discovery of Jainism in Nineteenth-Century Bombay" has won the 2012 De Nobili Research Library (Association for Indology and the Study of Religion) Prize for best essay on the topic "Dimensions of the Christian Encounter with the Religions of India."